Obama's Miami connections helped smooth path to meeting with Castro

 MIAMI Barack Obama's historic talks with Cuban President Raul Castro on Saturday were the culmination of a long quest by the U.S. president that included meetings with moderate Cuban-Americans frustrated with the hardliners in their own community who refused to engage Havana.

-The Obama-Castro meeting in Panama followed a breakthrough agreement by the two men last December to work toward normalizing relations, including seeking to restore diplomatic ties that Washington broke off in 1961.
+The Obama-Castro meeting in Panama followed a breakthrough agreement by the two men last December to work towards normalising relations, including seeking to restore diplomatic ties that Washington broke off in 1961.

 A shift in attitudes in the Cuban-American community, most much of which is based in Miami, helped smooth the way to Obama's change in policy, with a younger generation far more amenable to contact with the communist-ruled island.